The Gilman Center for International Education

 The beautiful glass and aluminum entryway along the building’s south exterior gives the Library a glistening façade facing Harriman Hall.
 The 900-square-foot entryway features a circular foyer and a reception desk, and includes an open floor plan suitable for receptions and gatherings.
 Outside, a circular promenade, a nearby patio and landscaping accent the entryway.

 The focal point of the Center’s impressive exterior is a ring of flagpoles that surround the entryway, with each flagpole carrying the colors of a country in which Gilman served or helped foster strong international relations on behalf of the United States during his career.

 A sizeable portion of the Gilman Center was carved from the College’s Library.
 Interior renovations to the Library included a large 1,800 square-foot lecture room/classroom space with the capacity to hold more than 250 occupants, installation of the latest technological equipment to accommodate presentations, and movable furniture to allow for a variety of configurations.
 Renovations also included a large open space where students can gather in small discussion groups or find a quiet spot for individual study.
 The Center is also associated with an international lecture series.

 Throughout the Gilman Center’s interior, suitable spaces are allocated to showcase research papers, artwork, memorabilia and other items from Gilman’s more than 30 years in Washington, as well as his travels abroad.
 International studies and global understanding were cornerstones of Gilman’s career in government, and they also create the foundation for the mission of the Gilman Center.

-Dr. William Richards, SUNY Orange president said, “The Gilman Center will give our Global Studies program a tremendous boost, and will benefit our students greatly in the years to come.
+Dr. William Richards, then SUNY Orange president said, “The Gilman Center will give our Global Studies program a tremendous boost, and will benefit our students greatly in the years to come.
 But, I’m most pleased to be able to honor Ben in a fashion worthy of such a legendary public servant and humanitarian.”